discretize/discretize-guides/builds/thief/condi-specter/index.md

 <Warning>

-This build guide is not complete, gear and sections may chage regularly as we explore the new elite spec and spend more time playing it in fractals!
+This build guide is not complete, gear and sections may change regularly as we explore the new elite spec and spend more time playing it in fractals!

 </Warning>